SaulMed/Java-Mongo-API/README.md

 You can have access to API in the /localhost:8080

-In the API exist four valid routes : "/personas" that include the requests GET/POST/PATCH/DELETE.
+In the API exist one valid route : "/personas" that include the requests GET/POST/PATCH/DELETE.

 IMPORTANT: Remember work with data in JSON format